Why Kendall Jenner and Devin Booker Are Such a Winning Pair - E! Online

 Well, then...

-He's also proven to be supportive—tagging along for portions of her "Kenny's Tequila Truck" tour this summer—and just as invested in keeping his personal life under wraps.
+He's also proven to be supportive—tagging along for portions of her "Kenny's Tequila Truck" tour last summer—and just as invested in keeping his personal life under wraps.

 "Devin is quiet and not interested in being in the spotlight or a celebrity," a source explained to E!
-News in April.
+News.
 "She really appreciates that about him and is attracted to that.
 They are really similar and love just being low-key and staying in and laughing together."

-Their commonalities also include a shared love of family, Devin charming her 3-year-old niece Stormi in particular ("Him and Stormi have an amazing relationship.
-She has the biggest crush on him, and I'm jealous sometimes," Kendall admitted during a September appearance on The Tonight Show) and an intense competitive spirit.
+Their commonalities also include a shared love of family, Devin charming her 4-year-old niece Stormi in particular ("Him and Stormi have an amazing relationship.
+She has the biggest crush on him, and I'm jealous sometimes," Kendall admitted during a September 2021 appearance on The Tonight Show) and an intense competitive spirit.

 Having played basketball in middle school, Kendall thought she had enough skills to go toe-to-toe with the two-time NBA All-Star in a round of pool hoops.
 "He just took it way too seriously—as did I, by the way," she recalled to host Jimmy Fallon.
 "I had the ball, and he was guarding me, and it was a whole thing.
 He actually ended up cutting my hand open a little bit with his nail because he took it a little too seriously."